Candec/42_cursus/lvl_1/get_next_line/README.md

 The returns values are `-1` on errror, a positive intiger showing the `<amount of bytes>` read or `0` in case the end of the document (EOD) is reached.

 ### 3. Static Variables
+Static variables have a property of preserving their value even during calls, and therefor they are not re-initialized again.
+That is the main use they have and characteristic you need to understand.

+There are some particular properties to the static variables
+- The values store in the static variable remains in the memory while the program is running.
+- The memory allocation is done in the data segment, rather than the stack.
+For more details I highly recommend this [article, by G4G](https://www.geeksforgeeks.org/memory-layout-of-c-program/), although it is not required for this project in particular.
+- As global variables, static variables are already initialized to 0, and therefor they will not throw some random garbage.
+- They need to be initialized whith constant literals.
+Returning values from functions won't work.

 ### 4. Buffer Size
+"Your read must use the BUFFEZ_SIZE defined during compilation to read from a file or from stdin" && _"Your program must compile with the flag -D BUFFEZ_SIZE=xx.
+Which will be used as the buffer size for the read calls in your get_next_line.
+This value will be modified by your evaluators and by moulinette"_
 ### 5. Memory Management
 ### 6. Multiple fd Reading